Whitney Nic James

 PREGNANCY Q&A

 1. What was your reaction when you found out?
-I was in shock, only because 2 weeks ago the test I took was negative.
+I was in shock, only because two weeks ago, the test I took was negative.
 I remember looking at the test, shaking my head, laughing hysterically, then crying hysterically.
-I Facetimed Darrius and of course, service was bad on his end.
-I could see him but he couldn’t see me.
+I Facetimed Darrius, and the service was terrible on his end.
+I could see him, but he couldn’t see me.
 Ha!
 I was crying and shouting, “Babe, I’m pregnant!”
-He too was in shock, and just started laughing.
-Once I sent him a picture of the pregnancy test, He just texted back, “Wow.”
-Once I got myself together, a wave of emotions came over me – happiness, nervousness, fear, and if I’m honest, disappointment.
-Although Darrius and I are very grown and we know what it takes to make a baby, we weren’t “officially” trying nor did we feel “ready”.
-Our plan was to start trying in December 2019.
-Obviously, God had other plans.
+He, too, was in shock and just started laughing.
+Once I sent him a picture of the pregnancy test, he texted, “Wow.”
+Once I got myself together, a wave of emotions came over me – happiness, nervousness, fear, and, if I’m honest, disappointment.
+Although Darrius and I are very grown and know what it takes to make a baby, we weren’t “officially” trying or felt “ready.”
+We planned to start trying in December 2019.
+God had other plans.
 And now, several months later, I’m finally at peace with that.

 3. Did you have morning sickness?
 Yes.
-While I never threw up, thank God, I felt nauseous just about ever day (most of the day) during my 1st trimester and the early part of my 2nd trimester.
-I also experienced carsickness during the end of my 1st trimester.
+While I never threw up, thank God, I felt nauseous about every day (most of the day) during the 1st and early part of my 2nd trimester.
+I also experienced carsickness at the end of my 1st trimester.

 4. Do you have any names picked out?
 We do!
-We’ve gone back and forth, but we’ve narrowed it down to one girl and one boy name.
+We’ve gone back and forth but narrowed it down to one girl and one boy’s name.

 5. What has surprised you so far about pregnancy?
 The symptoms.
 Yes, I knew I’d experience pregnancy symptoms.
 But never did I imagine which ones and how intense.
-From the extreme exhaustion to the sore tailbone to the excruciating nipple pain, I was NOT prepared!
+From the extreme exhaustion, sore tailbone, and excruciating nipple pain, I was NOT prepared!
 Thankfully, naps, certain prenatal yoga poses, and nipple cream has made those symptoms more bearable.

 THE BEGINNING | Weeks 8-17

 In the beginning, being pregnant was awful.
-I felt like crap, I barley ate, I was extremely exhausted and on the verge of tears 24-7.
-I was also a nervous wreck because around 8 weeks, I was put on pelvic bed-rest for a week due to overdoing it at work.
+I felt like crap; I barely ate, was extremely exhausted, and was on the verge of tears 24-7.
+I was also a nervous wreck because, around eight weeks, I was put on pelvic bed rest for a week due to overdoing it at work.
 I was terrified.
-My faith was definitely tested and it wavered quite a bit.
-I remember praying, daily, that everything would be OK.
+I remember praying that everything would be OK.
 Thankfully, it was.
-The baby’s heart-rate went from 109 to 164 by our next appointment.
+My faith was definitely tested, and it wavered quite a bit.
+The baby’s heart rate went from 109 to 164 by our next appointment.

 While I was extremely grateful to get over that hump, the symptoms (still) proceeded to kick my butt.
-Let’s just say weeks 9-12 were just flat out rough.
+Let’s just say weeks 9-12 were just flat-out rough.
 There were a lot of tears during those weeks, but I trudged through.
-Looking back, I know it was nothing but God that got me through.
-I remember telling my Mom that I just didn’t enjoy being pregnant.
+Looking back, I know nothing, but God got me through.
+I remember telling my Mom that I didn’t enjoy being pregnant.
 I felt guilty about admitting that because saying it out loud made me feel ungrateful.
 My mother reassured me that it was OK to feel that way.
-She even let me know that a lot of women feel the same way.
+She even told me that many women feel the same way.

 It’s OK to be grateful and to feel depleted and defeated at the same time.
 You’re human.